Dr Antony Halsall

 - College Manager

-Antony is the College Manager for the College of Physical and Applied Sciences and the College of Environmental Sciences and Engineering.
+Antony is the College Manager for the College of Environmental Sciences and Engineering.
 He has been a College Manager at Bangor University since November 2013.
 Antony moved to Bangor in 2008 to take up the post of School Manager in the School of Medical Sciences.

 He also worked closely with the School of Healthcare Sciences before joining the Research and Innovations Office as the Research Development Manager later becoming the Head of the Research Support Service in the reconfigured Research and Enterprise Office.